MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 The azd template comprises a GitHub repo containing the application code (Python code utilizing a popular web framework) and the infrastructure-as-code (namely, [Bicep](/azure/azure-resource-manager/bicep/overview)) files to create the Azure resources.
 It also contains the configuration required to set up a GitHub repo with a CI/CD pipeline.

-Each quickstart walks you through the steps to use a specific azd template.
-But in general, it only requires you to execute five command line instructions to production hosting environment, and local development environment:
+The quickstart walks you through the steps to use a specific azd template.
+It only requires you to execute five command line instructions to production hosting environment, and local development environment:

 1. `azd init --template <template name>` - creates a new project from a template and creates a copy of the application code on your local computer.
 The command prompts you to provide an environment name (like "myapp") that is used as a prefix int the naming of the deployed resources.
 2. `azd auth login` - logs you in to Azure.
 The command opens a browser window where you can sign in to Azure.
 After you sign in, the browser window closes and the command completes.
 The `azd auth login` command is only required the first time you use the Azure Developer CLI (azd) per session.